-As part of the wedding industry, Amanda of Pure Lee Photography + I want to make the world different for women living under the devastating grip of sex trafficking.
+As part of the wedding industry, Amanda of Pure Lee Photography and I want to make the world different for women living under the devastating grip of sex trafficking.

-For the men working day in + day out in slave labor.
+For the men working day in and day out in slave labor.